zcaceres/spec_augment/README.md

 ## To use:
 1. run `install.sh` (I recommend to use a unique `conda` env for the project)
-2. Check out SparseImageWarp.ipynb (a Jupyter notebook) for the functions.
+2. Check out SpecAugment.ipynb (a Jupyter notebook) for the functions.

 ### Augmentations
 1. Time Warp (Coming Soon)